Published • loading... • Updated

 Trump signs an executive order vowing to defend Qatar in the wake of Israel’s strike

-The U.S. pledged to defend Qatar against any external attack with diplomatic, economic, or military action after an Israeli strike killed six, including a Qatari security officer.
+Trump’s executive order commits the U.S. to defend Qatar’s sovereignty with diplomatic, economic, or military measures after an Israeli strike killed a Qatari security officer, officials said.

 - President Donald Trump signed an executive order pledging U.S. military protection for Qatar after Israeli airstrikes targeted Hamas leaders in Doha, killing six people including a Qatari security officer.